ionic-team/capacitor-plugins/share/README.md

 await Share.share({
   title: 'See cool stuff',
-  text: 'Really awesome thing you need to see right meow',
+  text: 'Really awesome thing you need to see right now',
   url: 'http://ionicframework.com/',
   dialogTitle: 'Share with buddies',
 });